 Foods rich in Carbohydrates

-Dr. Bhutani emphasizes on understanding the role of different types of carbohydrates on your body.
+Dr. Bhutani emphasizes understanding the role of different types of carbohydrates on your body.
 Carbohydrates with fiber such as whole grains, fruits, and vegetables are the best to lower insulin levels.
-However, carbohydrates infused with sugar will make you hungry very soon and enhance the insulin levels.
-Foods such as starchy potatoes, corn and peas must be avoided.
+However, carbohydrates infused with sugar will make you hungry very soon and enhance insulin levels.
+Foods such as starchy potatoes, corn, and peas must be avoided.
 Even refined carbohydrates aggravate inflammation and insulin resistance and food items like white bread, muffins, breakfast pastries, and white flour-based products must be removed from your plate.
-Whole grains like whole-wheat pasta, brown rice, oats, and whole wheat bread are a must-to- be incorporated in the diet.
+Whole grains like whole-wheat pasta, brown rice, oats, and whole wheat bread are a must-to-be incorporated into the diet.